-Improperly restrained loads have the potential to cause damage to company or third property, or tragically to cause injury or even death.
+Improperly restrained loads have the potential to cause damage to the company or third party property or tragically can cause injury or even death.

 Under Chain of Responsibility legislation, Owners Consignors, Packers, Loaders, Drivers, Operators, Receivers and the Employers or Managers of a business may all be liable for load restraint breaches.

-Penalties vary depending on the severity of the breach:
+Penalties can vary depending on the severity of the breach:

 Minor risk breach: